 Minnesota winters tend to leave our lawns in need of a serious spa day.
-If the snowmelt has revealed patches of mold, thatch, and dead grass, we are right there with you.
+Believe it or not… this snow will melt and may leave your lawn with patches of mold, thatch, and dead grass.
 Fear not, most of these issues are purely cosmetic and will go back to a lush lawn with a little TLC.
 Below are a few common spring lawn issues and what you can do to fix them.

 Snow mold.
 This is a fungal disease that can appear early on as the snow starts to melt.
 The damage that snow mold does is not severe and usually is just unattractive.
 The infected areas may just be slower to green and fill in fully.
 You can prevent further fungus growth by raking the area to dry it out.

 Prior grub damage.
 Grub damage generally starts late summer but if it is left untreated, you’ll be left with a large bare spot in the spring.
 You cannot check for grubs until lawns come out of dormancy and they (grubs) come back up to the surface to feed on the turf roots.
 If you suspect you had or have grubs there are two things that should be done: insecticide and reseeding.

 *example of insect damage and results following Northern Roots treatment process*